usamyismy7/typescript-node-projects/project05-word_counter/README.md

 # Word Counter

-The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without whitespaces.
+The user will enter a english paragraph and all that is needed is to just to implement counting characters and words without white spaces.

 ## Installation